mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 ## 2. Introduction

-This document details the Distributed Tracing standards to be supported for Open APIs for Interoperability (hereafter cited as the API) to ensure _tracing_ and _observability_ within the API system, and to/from API consumers.
+This document details the Distributed Tracing standards to be supported for the Mojaloop API Suite (hereafter cited as the API) to ensure _tracing_ and _observability_ within the API system, and to/from API consumers.

 Distributed Tracing is a method to monitor a request end-to-end from the source to the destination, including any participating actors/components that process or forward the request.
 This helps to pinpoint where failures and poor performance of a specific request have occurred.
 As such this method is well suited to a modern micro-service architecture which includes distributed application components.
 In addition it also supports the inclusion of both API consumers which can be both internal and external (referred to as _vendors_).
 Vendors may participate either by continuing the trace, or forwarding the received tracing information without modification.